Western Australian Government Railways

 Western Australian Government Railways (WAGR) was the state owned operator of railways in the state of Western Australia between October 1890 and June 2003.
 Owned by the state government, it was renamed a number of times to reflect extra responsibility for tram and ferry operations that it assumed and later relinquished.
 Westrail was the trading name of the WAGR from September 1975 until December 2000, when the WAGR's freight division and the Westrail brand were privatised.
 Its remaining passenger operations were transferred to the Public Transport Authority in July 2003.

 History of operations

-The WAGR had its origins in 1879, when the Department of Works & Railways was established.
+The WAGR had its origins (as Western Australian Railways, or just WAR) in 1879, when the Department of Works and Railways was established.

 The first government railway line in Western Australia opened on 26 July 1879, between Geraldton and Northampton.
 It was followed by the Eastern Railway from Fremantle to Guildford via Perth on 1 March 1881.
-The WAGR adopted the narrow gauge of to reduce construction costs.
+The WAR adopted the narrow gauge of to reduce construction costs.

 Over the next few decades, an extensive network of railway lines throughout Western Australia was built, primarily to service the wheatbelt.
-Prior to the expanded use of road transport, the network was of vital importance in the state, particularly for the moving of agricultural, forestry and mining products.
+Prior to the expanded use of road transport, the network was of vital importance in the state, particularly for moving agricultural, forestry and mining products.

-In 1890, the Department was abolished and replaced by the WAGR and the Department of Works and Buildings (later the Public Works Department).
+In 1890, WAR and the Department of Works and Railways were abolished and replaced by the WAGR and the Department of Works and Buildings (later the Public Works Department).